sarahdohagabrielle/Projet-CY-antibio-tech-Sarah-doha-Gabrielle-/README.md

 ### What happens when you run it:

 1. The program checks and creates necessary folders (`output/`, `images/`)
-2. It reads the input CSV file
+2. It will reads the input CSV file
 3. Generates:

    * Fecal line plot and CSV